Edudeiko/edudeiko.github.io/_posts/2020-08-28-building_API_calls.md

 {: .box-note}
 **Note:** You need to change URIs to your own localhost and to the host you will deploy your APIs to.

-At the end of the task I've created 3 API.
-[First](https://sp-search.herokuapp.com/track_search_ready/test) API will search for a track, [second](https://sp-search.herokuapp.com/audio_features/in-to-the-sun) will search for a track and provide 10 tracks along with audio features, [third](https://sp-search.herokuapp.com/predict/4R2kfaDFhslZEMJqAFNpdd) will give 4 the most related songs to the desired one depending on the audio features using K-Nearest Neighbor.
-I used Heroku to share the API with the backend team.
+By the end of the project I created 3 API.
+[First](https://sp-search.herokuapp.com/track_search_ready/test) API searches for a track, [second](https://sp-search.herokuapp.com/audio_features/in-to-the-sun) searches for a track and provides 10 tracks along with audio features, [third](https://sp-search.herokuapp.com/predict/4R2kfaDFhslZEMJqAFNpdd) gives 4 the most related songs to the desired one depending on the audio features using K-Nearest Neighbor.
+I used Heroku to deploy the API then shared it with the backend team.

 ## To be continued

 ```javascript